locriandev/claude-summarizer/README.md

 # Slack Thread Summarizer

-A Slack thread summarizer that uses a Claude AI to generate AI-powered summaries of Slack conversations.
+A Slack thread summarizer that uses Claude AI to generate AI-powered summaries of Slack conversations.

 ## Quick Start